jiten-thakkar/jiten-thakkar.github.io/content/about.md

 ## Jiten Thakkar

-Software Engineer at AWS using simulation to train robots.
-I am obsessed about history.
+Software Engineer at Google working on ML performance.
+I am also obsessed about history.